+Activities and Managements of Consess Drawage

-Ac tivities and Measurements of Success Progress
+Activities and Measurements of Success Progress

-• Produce access statements for all our Draft accessibility statements have been
+Produce access statements for all our Draft accessibility statements have been

 properties (Timescale 2018) produced for a number of our sites including

 Balmaha Visitor Centre, Duncan Mills

 Memorial Slipway, Carrochan and Inveruglas.

-• Produce and publish Equality Impact New EqIAs are subject to the new review and
+Produce and publish Equality Impact New EqIAs are subject to the new review and

 Assessments that are fit for purpose, approval process noted under mainstreaming

 produced consistently which clearly 2 above; this is working well.

-evidence equality decision-making Awareness raising of this new review and
+evidence equality decision-making A

+(Timescale 2018) Awareness raising of this new review and

-(Timescale 2018) approval process has taken place and the
+approval process has taken place and the

 projects team continue to work with Project

 Managers when setting up new projects to

 guide them through the EqIA process.

-guide them through the Equiviprocess.

 A live log lists our completed full EqIAs and

 the relevant ones are published on our

 website.

-• Further enhance our brand imagery to Our corporate image library has been updated
+Further enhance our brand imagery to Our corporate image library has been updated

 clearly articulate our commitment to to include a bank of more diverse imagery to

 equality and diversity and a #ParkForAll ensure our photography is more

 (Timescale 2018) representative of the broad range of people

-and abilities that can make the most of the
+, and abilities that can make the most of the

 National Park.
 In 2018/19 this gallery has

 been used to promote the following key

 communications campaigns:

 Launch of the National Park Partnership

 Plan (media launch also included images

 of accessible bikes)

-Board elections campaign
+,

+Dear a creation of campaign

-Consultation on the review of the Core
+Consultation on the review of the Core Parks Plant

 Paths Plan